SkylineCommunications/dataminer-docs/develop/api/NotifyTypes/NT_GET_INDEXES.md

 ## Remarks

 - When this call is used, the SLProtocol process retrieves the primary keys and display keys from the SLElement process.
-Therefore, in case only the primary keys need to be retrieved, use NT_GET_KEYS_SLPROTOCOL (397) instead, as in this call the primary keys are retrieved in the SLProtocol process without interacting with SLElement.
-See [NT_GET_KEYS_SLPROTOCOL (397)](xref:NT_GET_KEYS_SLPROTOCOL).
+Therefore, in case only the primary keys need to be retrieved, use [NT_GET_KEYS_SLPROTOCOL (397)](xref:NT_GET_KEYS_SLPROTOCOL) instead, as in this call the primary keys are retrieved in the SLProtocol process without interacting with SLElement.

 ## See also